 The majority of our salads and dressings do not contain gluten.

 We often have a homemade soup choice that is made without gluten.

 The majority of our beverages are also gluten-free, including our famous Apple Juice and Applelanches.

 We also offer pre-packaged Wendel’s Cookies as an option for a gluten-free treat!

 Please feel free to ask us for ingredient information about any of our menu items – we are happy to help!
 Keep in mind that our facilities are not Gluten-free as we have other gluten products in the same kitchens.

 No. There is no outside food on our farm.
 We have a wide range of options available for both meals and snacks in our Deep Dish Café and Apple Crate Bakery as well as both indoor and outdoor seating options.
-Also, new in 2015, we will have to-go lunches available in the market that will be perfect for enjoying anywhere on the farm.
+Also we will have to-go lunches available in the market that will be perfect for enjoying anywhere on the farm.

 Of course we make exceptions for those with dietary restrictions who need to bring their own food.